dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 layout:     post
 title:      Mystery of Object Detection
 date:       2019-01-07 12:00:00
-summary:    This post will provide an brief introduction to different architecture in object detection.
+summary:    This post will provide an brief overview to different architecture in object detection.
 categories: object detection
-published : false
+published : true
 ---